vahtyah/LeetCodeSolutions/Searching/Depth-First Search/README.md

 [0199.
 Binary Tree Right Side View](/Searching%2FDepth-First%20Search%2F0199.%20Binary%20Tree%20Right%20Side%20View): Return nodes visible from the right side of a tree

+[0230.
+Kth Smallest Element in a BST](/Searching%2FDepth-First%20Search%2F0230.%20Kth%20Smallest%20Element%20in%20a%20BST): Find the kth smallest element in a binary search tree

 [0236.
 Lowest Common Ancestor of a Binary Tree](/Searching%2FDepth-First%20Search%2F0236.%20Lowest%20Common%20Ancestor%20of%20a%20Binary%20Tree): Find the deepest common ancestor of two nodes

 [0802.
 Find Eventual Safe States](/Searching%2FDepth-First%20Search%2F0802.%20Find%20Eventual%20Safe%20States): Find the eventual safe states of a directed graph